This post may contain affiliate links. Read our disclosure here.

 - Make sure to go through Ebates when you make any kind of travel or lodging purchase so you can earn cashback!

-- Use hotel reward programs wherein you can eventually begin saving some money.
-Go ahead and register, you never know when they will come in handy.
+- Use hotel reward programs so you can eventually begin saving some money.
+Go ahead and register; you never know when they will come in handy.

 - You don’t have to wait for the last minute to get good deals.
 Go ahead and book the hotel and if the price gets lower you can ask the company you made the deal through (Orbitz, Hotwire, even the hotel) to match that price.
 You can even do this if you see the hotel cheaper on a different site from the one with which you booked.